Nutritional Info

 View full nutritional breakdown of Chocolate Mayonnaise Cake calories by ingredient

-Submitted by: DAKOTATURTLEIntroduction
+Submitted by: DAKOTATURTLE

-So very moist and NO ADDED eggs or oil!Obviously mayo is made from eggs and oil.
-Also, I use Hellman's (Best Foods) Light Mayo but it is still pretty healthy with regular.
-Moistest cake ever though.
+So very moist and NO ADDED eggs or oil (aside from the ones in the mayo)!
+Moistest cake ever.
 The family loves it.
 For real decadence frost with Sander's Frosting.
 YUM!
-So very moist and NO ADDED eggs or oil!
+So very moist and NO ADDED eggs or oil (aside from the ones in the mayo)!
+Moistest cake ever.
+The family loves it.
+For real decadence frost with Sander's Frosting.
+YUM!Number of Servings: 12

 Ingredients